Solvang_image6

 For a perfect mid-day pairing, visit Cailloux Cheese Shop and Crawford Family Wines; the two are next door to one another and share an outdoor patio.
 Both owners offer expertise and insight into the worlds of cheese and wine.
 Janelle Norman, cheese connoisseur and owner of Cailloux Cheese Shop, serves a variety of remarkable cheeses (from all over the world!) through gorgeous charcuterie boards, unbelievable grilled cheese sandwiches and, of course, mac and cheese.
 Wendy and Mark Horvath, owners of Crawford Family Wines, focus on cool-climate varietals, micro-producing pinot noir, chardonnay, syrah and Rhone.
 Cailloux Cheese Shop and Crawford Family Wines both exemplify extraordinary service and genuine kindness, which makes supporting these small businesses worth every penny.

-Indoor dining is still not an option, but Solvang is a quintessential town for a memorable al fresco adventure (masks and social distancing still required).
-Enjoy your weekend out of the city and in this laid-back Danish town for a charming escape on the central coast of California.
+Indoor dining is still off-limits, but Solvang is perfect for a memorable outdoor adventure with distancing and masks still required.
+Spend a weekend outside the city in this laid-back Danish town for a charming escape along California’s central coast.

 + posts